top of page

 At times, I make use of mindfulness and meditation as part of the work.
 It is also often useful to make body-mind connections.
 In addition, I also have experience working with histories of trauma.

-In the transition to parenting phase of life, it is at times best to remain solution focused so as to make concrete plans that a person wanting to have a child, a pregnant, or new family can access quickly.
+In the transition into the parenting phase of life, it is at times best to remain solution focused so as to make concrete plans that you and any other involved adult can access quickly.
 Together, we will create such a concrete plan that can be put into effect between sessions.
 At this time, you are welcome to come with your partner for some sessions to make sure the necessary steps can be put in place and to address any issues that emerge as you transition into becoming parenting partners.
 You are also always welcome to bring your baby to session.

 Once those plans are in place, it may be useful to look back at your family history, the way you were raised, or your relationship to your partner so as to elucidate what might be contributing to your current symptoms.
 Therapy can at times be hard work, but it is valuable work that leads to better relationships, a stronger sense of self and increased self esteem.
 It can also have positive effects on your ability to parent your children in the way you would have wished to be parented.